 There are tons of hands-on activities for adults and kids alike, such as sitting in the pilot seat of a jet or walking through a NASA space shuttle.

 Do you want an added bonus worth the price of admission if there was one?
-How about the B-2 stealth bomber on display in the world.
+How about seeing the only B-2 stealth bomber on display in the world?

 1100 Spaatz Street